vrothenberg/CrewKB/memory-bank/activeContext.md

 9. **Confidence Scoring**: The importance of confidence scoring for indicating the reliability of generated content is evident in the quality assessment system.
 It helps users understand the level of trust they can place in the generated articles.

 10. **Risk Area Identification**: The value of risk area identification for highlighting potential issues in generated articles is reinforced by our implementation.
 It helps users understand the specific areas where the article may be less reliable.

+11. **Pydantic Compatibility**: The importance of properly annotating class variables in Pydantic models is evident from our testing framework development.
+Using ClassVar annotations for class-level variables that are not meant to be model fields is essential for compatibility with newer versions of Pydantic.

+12. **Quality Filtering**: The value of quality filtering in search tools is evident from our implementation of the SemanticScholarTool.
+Filtering papers by citation count and other quality metrics helps ensure that the agents have access to high-quality, reliable sources for their research and fact-checking.